Battery audit checklist and guidance

 2.1 Physical protection of battery systems

-This guidance provides further information to support installers’ understanding of applicable requirements in AS/NZS 5139:2019 Electrical installations - Safety of battery systems for use with power conversion equipment.
+This guidance provided further information to support installers’ understanding of applicable requirements in AS/NZS 5139:2019 Electrical installations - Safety of battery systems for use with power conversion equipment.

 Download Battery installation safety – Technical guidance sheet 2.1